Dump and Bake Meatball Casserole

 Place frozen meatballs directly on top of the pasta mixture.
 No need to stir them in—they’ll heat and release flavor as the dish cooks.

-See also Air Fryer Chocolate Banana Muffins
+See also Air Fryer Chicken On A Stick

 Air Fry – Step 1 (Covered):